Wagah Border crossing

 Getting a cold drink on the Indian side before entering passport control.

-There are no money changing facilities at the border (don’t get your hopes up on spotting the dilapidated ATM on the Pakistani side exit either).
+There are no money changing facilities at the border.
+(Don’t get your hopes up on spotting the dilapidated ATM on the Pakistani side exit either).

 However there are sometimes money changers (or porters that will offer to change your Indian rupees).

-Best to get a taxi to Lahore and ask them to stop at an ATM on the way.
+Albeit it still isn’t quite that simple.
 But long story short the only two ATM’s (of many, many we tried) that worked with our international card were HBL and Standard Chartered Bank.
-Request your driver to stop at one of these on the way.

 Passport control crossing the border from Amritsar to Lahore India to Pakistan.